-The shares of common stock represented by each signed and returned proxy will be voted at the Annual Meeting by the persons named as proxies in the proxy card in accordance with the instructions indicated on the proxy card.
+The shares represented by each signed and returned proxy will be voted at the Annual Meeting by the persons named as proxies in the proxy card in accordance with the instructions indicated on the proxy card.
 However, if you are the registered stockholder and sign and return your proxy card without giving specific instructions, the persons named as proxies in the proxy card will vote your shares in accordance with the recommendations of the Board.
 Your shares will be counted toward the quorum requirement.

-Beneficial Owner: Shares of Common Stock Registered in the Name of a Broker, Fiduciary or Custodian
+Beneficial Owner: Shares Registered in the Name of a Broker, Fiduciary or Custodian

 If you are the beneficial owner and sign and return your voting instruction form without giving specific instructions, your broker, fiduciary or custodian will only be able to vote your shares with respect to proposals considered to be "routine."
-Your broker, fiduciary or custodian is not entitled to vote your shares of common stock with respect to "nonroutine" proposals, resulting in a broker nonvote with respect to such proposals.
+Your broker, fiduciary or custodian is not entitled to vote your shares with respect to "non-routine" proposals, resulting in a broker non-vote with respect to such proposals.